Kabelash/KotlinRepo/README.md

 # KotlinRepo
-Downloads &amp; displays a list of the latest Github commits for the Kotlin repo in Android Kotlin using OkHttp
+Downloads &amp; displays a list of the latest Github commits for the Kotlin repo in Android Kotlin using OkHttp.

+Any contributions to this project welcomed.